 An absence request form is available from the school website (click HERE).
 Our curriculum is carefully constructed and absence does interfere with a child's education; it can have an adverse effect on a child's social groupings.
 Any absence from school must be requested, with a form being completed in good time and returned to the school office.
 Please note that activities such as holidays or birthday treats would not be an approved absence.
+Any parent who takes a child out of school for term time leave for 10 consecutive sessions (five days) or more, not authorised by the headteacher, may be at risk of a penalty notice (effective from 3rd November 2025).
+Please refer to our Attendance Policy for more information (click HERE).

 Your child's absence record will be recorded on the pupil's annual school report and all registers are inspected half termly by the Local Authority, who may decide to take action if your child's attendance is low.
 If your child's school attendance falls below 90% it would be viewed as a possible cause for concern and you will be contacted by the school to discuss how attendance can be improved.